Exploiting the Potential of Seq2Seq Models as Robust Few-Shot Learners: Experimental setup

 \subsection{Evaluation tasks and scoring methods}

-In Table~\ref{tab: io-structure} and~\ref{tab: optimal-prompt}, we evaluate the models on eight subtasks from SuperGLUE benchmarks to evaluate natural language understanding ability.
-For comprehensive evaluation across various types of tasks, we additionally assess the baseline models on 11 tasks selected by \citet{t0} including five subtasks from SuperGLUE, Hellaswag~\cite{hellaswag}, ANLI~\cite{anli}, Winogrande~\cite{winogrande}, and StoryCloze~\cite{storycloze}.
-We report accuracy as the metric, following the approach by \citet{gpt3}, and the model selects the option with the lowest cross-entropy loss among all the available multiple-choice options.
+In Table~\ref{tab: io-structure} and~\ref{tab: optimal-prompt}, we evaluate the models on eight subtasks from SuperGLUE to evaluate language understanding ability.
+For comprehensive evaluation across various types of tasks, we additionally assess the baselines on 11 tasks selected by \citet{t0} including five subtasks from SuperGLUE, Hellaswag~\citep{hellaswag}, ANLI~\citep{anli}, Winogrande~\citep{winogrande}, and StoryCloze~\citep{storycloze}.
+We report accuracy as the metric and the model selects the option with the lowest cross-entropy loss among all the available multiple-choice options.
 Any form of normalization with respect to the target output is not applied.
-Please refer to Appendix~\ref{sec: normalization grounding} for justification regarding normalization.
+Please refer to Appendix~\ref{sec: normalization grounding} for justification regarding normalization, and to Appendix~\ref{app: task explanation} for detailed explanations of each benchmark dataset.

-We adopt two following generation tasks for the comprehensive evaluation: XSum~\cite{xsum} and WebNLG~\cite{webnlg}, which are summarization and data-to-text tasks, respectively.
-All the samples are generated with greedy decoding, and the ROUGE~\cite{rouge} metric is used for the evaluation of generation tasks.
+We adopt two following generation tasks for the comprehensive evaluation: XSum~\citep{xsum} and WebNLG~\citep{webnlg}, which are summarization and data-to-text tasks, respectively.
+All the samples are generated with greedy decoding, and the ROUGE~\citep{rouge} metric is used for the evaluation of generation tasks.